Shagarakti-Shuriash: Biography

 The Babylonian King List A names Kudur-Enlil as his father but there are no confirmatory contemporary inscriptions and the reigns are too short around this period to allow for the genealogy alleged by this king list.
-He is featured in a letter written in later times between the Assyrian king Tukulti-Ninurta I and the Hittite king, possibly Suppiluliuma II.
-Unfortunately the text is not well preserved, but the phrase “non-son of Kudur-Enlil” is apparently used to describe him, in a passage discussing the genealogy of the Kassite monarchy.
+He is featured in a fragmentary letter written in later times between the Assyrian king (Tukulti-Ninurta I) and the Hittite king (possibly Suppiluliuma II suggested by Singer).
+Unfortunately the text is not well preserved and does not name the kings, but the phrase “non-son of Kudur-Enlil” is apparently used to describe the ruler of Babylon, in a passage discussing the genealogy of the Kassite monarchy.

+A large inscribed stone, of unusual provenance, was photographed and then lost in Kermānšāh province Iran.
+It read "One talent, correct (weight), of Rabâ-ša-Adad, ša rēši (official) of Šagarakti-Šuriaš, son of Ku⸣dur -Enlil, king of the world".
+This would indicate that paternity of this ruler.

 Economic turbulence

 More than three hundred economic texts have been found in several caches from Ur, Dur-Kurigalzu, and overwhelmingly Nippur dated to Šagarakti-Šuriaš’ reign.
 In addition, there are 127 tablets recently published probably recovered from Dūr-Enlilē.
 They are characterized by the extraordinary variety of spellings used to name this king, who bears a defiantly Kassite title in contrast with his predecessor.
 Brinkman identifies eighty four permutations, but disputes the suggestion by others that Ātanaḫ-Šamaš was a Babylonianized equivalent adopted to overcome the linguistic problems of the natives.
 The texts record events such as the hire of slaves, payments in butter to temple servants, and even an agreement to assume a debt for which a priest had been imprisoned.
 Amīl-Marduk was the Šandabakku or governor of Nippur during his reign, a position he had filled since the earlier reign of Kudur-Enlil.
 Four tablets obtained on the antiquities market but believed to be from Nippur concern the release of prisoners after a guarantee.
-They date to the ascession year, year 1, and year 2 of Šagarakti-Šuriaš.
+They date to the accession year, year 1, and year 2 of Šagarakti-Šuriaš.

 It has been suggested that the preponderance of commercial texts detailing debts, loans and slave transactions indicate that Babylonia faced hard economic times during his reign, where people sold themselves into slavery to repay their creditors.
 One of which seems to indicate his involvement in the incarceration of an individual while another is a declaration of zakût nippurēti, "freeing of the women of Nippur" as part of a general amnesty.
 Ini-Tešub, the king of Kargamiš, wrote a letter to him complaining about the activities of the Ahlamu and their effect on communications and presumably trade.